-All scoring was based on videotape records of the testing sessions and was conducted in an appropriately "blind" fashion (see below for details).
+All scoring was based on videotape records of the testing sessions.
+Coders were uninformed regarding an infant's test condition.

-1.5.1.
-Manipulation check of Emoter's affective displays

-In order to check that the adult emotional displays were administered correctly, coders (blind to experimental group and study procedures) used a 5-point scale (-2: very negative to +2: very positive) to assign an overall rating for the hedonic tone of the Emoter's facial expression during both the stimulus-presentation and the response periods.
+- 1.5.1.
+Manipulation check of Emoter's affective displays-In order to check that the adult emotional displays were administered correctly, coders (blind to experimental group and study procedures) used a 5-point scale (-2: very negative to +2: very positive) to assign an overall rating for the hedonic tone of the Emoter's facial expression during both the stimulus-presentation and the response periods.
 These facial ratings were performed without sound.
 The coders also indicated which discrete facial emotion was predominant: happiness, interest, neutral, surprise, sadness, anger, disgust, or fear.
-Two other naïve coders, also blind to the test groups and study details, rated (from -2 to +2) the Emoter's vocalizations for their hedonic tone during the stimulus-presentation period.
-For this coding, the audio files were low-pass filtered at 475 Hz, rendering them verbally unintelligible but maintaining their hedonic tone.

-1.5.2.
-Primary dependent measures: Infants' object-directed behaviors

-Three aspects of infants' instrumental behavior were scored from the videotapes.
+Two other naïve coders, also blind to condition and study details, rated (from -2 to +2) the Emoter's vocalizations for their hedonic tone during the stimulus-presentation period.
+For this coding, the audio files were low-pass filtered at 475 Hz, rendering them verbally unintelligible but maintaining their hedonic tone. - 1.5.2.
+Primary dependent measures: Infants' object-directed behaviors-Three aspects of infants' instrumental behavior were scored from the videotapes.
 Latency to touch was defined as the time (in seconds) from placement of the object on the table to the infant first touching it.
 If infants never touched, latency was recorded as the maximum duration of the response period, 20 s.
 Duration of touch was defined as the total time (in seconds) infants spent touching the object.
 If infants never touched, no duration score was recorded.
+Imitation score was defined as number of target acts the infant performed.
 Each response period was scored to assess whether or not infants performed each target act, using a dichotomous (yes/no) measure (following Hanna & Meltzoff's, 1993, criteria).
-An Imitation score (range = 0-3) was then derived to reflect how many of the three target acts the infant produced.
+Scores ranged from 0-3.

 1.5.3.
-Duration of infant looks

-Infant looking to the Emoter was scored during each of the 20-s response periods, using the close-up video records.
+Duration of infant looks-Infant looking to the Emoter was scored during each of the 20-s response periods, using the close-up video records.
 Scores were number of seconds looking at the Emoter (range = 0-20).
-(In the Angerabsent group, the Emoter was not present during the response period and so this measure could not be obtained.)
+(In the Anger-absent group, the Emoter was not present during the response period and so this measure could not be obtained.)

-1.5.3.1.
-Infant hedonic tone.
-Infant affect was measured using two separate three-point scales (modified from Hertenstein & Campos, 2004) to rate the maximum positive and negative affect displayed by the infant in the stimulus-presentation period (i.e., during the emotional interchange between Emoter and Experimenter).
-Infant affect was also coded in each of the three response periods.
-All of this scoring was done using the close-up video record of the infant's face and without sound.
-For the positive affect scale: 0 = absence of positive affect; 1 = slight smile (slightly upturned mouth, no check elevation); and 2 = a broad smile (usually with mouth open and/or checks elevated) or a laughing face.
-For the negative affect scale: 0 = absence of negative affect; 1 = either a frown/brow furrowing or any of the following facial movements - corners of the mouth pulled back in a grimace, disgust-like nose wrinkle, pout, sneer; and 2 = (a) a frown/furrowed brow accompanied by any of the other facial movements that qualified for a score of 1, or (b) the infant actively avoided the Emoter by leaning away from her or leaning back into the parent plus one of the facial movements that met the criteria for a score of 1, or (c) a cry face.
+1.5.4.
+Infant hedonic tone-Infant affect was measured using two separate three-point scales (modified from Hertenstein & Campos, 2004) to rate maximum positive and negative affect displayed by the infant in the stimulus-presentation period (i.e., during the emotional interchange between Emoter and Experimenter).
+Infant affect was also coded in each of the three response periods, using the close-up video record of the infant's face and without sound.
+For the positive affect scale: 0 = absence of positive affect; 1 = slight smile (slightly upturned mouth, no cheek elevation); and 2 = a broad smile (usually with mouth open and/or cheeks elevated) or a laughing face.
+For the negative affect scale: 0 = absence of negative affect; 1 = either a frown/brow furrowing or any of the following facial movements - corners of the mouth pulled back in a grimace, disgust-like nose wrinkle, pout, sneer; and 2 = (a) a frown/furrowed brow accompanied by any of the other facial movements that qualified for a score of 1, or (b) the infant actively avoided the Emoter by leaning away from her or leaning back into the parent plus one of the facial movements that met the criteria for a score of 1, or (c) a crying face.